energywebfoundation/ocn-node/examples/README.md

 The response tells us that the request was unsuccessful, as the CPO (the receiver of the request) does not support the OCPI module that we requested.

 That marks the end of this tutorial.
+As a next step, you might try registering a new party to the client on `http://localhost:8081`.
-More examples and use cases will be added to this tutorial in the future, but for now it should be enough to get started on creating an OCPI 2.2 platform that is ready to join the Open Charging Network.
+More examples and use cases will be added to this tutorial in the future, but for now this should be enough to get started on creating an OCPI 2.2 platform that is ready to join the Open Charging Network.

 The complete OCPI documentation can be found here: [https://github.com/ocpi/ocpi/tree/develop](https://github.com/ocpi/ocpi/tree/develop)
 (version 2.2 is contained in the develop branch).